tos-network/emo/docs/config.md

 * An IPFS gateway connected to an IPFS cluster should peer to ensure that the gateway can always fetch content from the cluster.
-* A dapp may peer embedded Kubo nodes with a set of pinning services or textile cafes/hubs.
+* A dapp may peer embedded Emo nodes with a set of pinning services or textile cafes/hubs.
 * A set of friends may peer to ensure that they can always fetch each other's content.

-When a node is added to the set of peered nodes, Kubo will:
+When a node is added to the set of peered nodes, Emo will:

 1. Protect connections to this node from the connection manager.
-That is, Kubo will never automatically close the connection to this node and connections to this node will not count towards the connection limit.
+That is, Emo will never automatically close the connection to this node and connections to this node will not count towards the connection limit.
 2. Connect to this node on startup.
 3. Repeatedly try to reconnect to this node if the last connection dies or the